SeniyaGaje/Skin-Lesion-Detector/README.md

-Python Code with Digital Image Processing technologies for skin lesion detection and analysis.
+Python Code with Digital Image Processing Technologies for Skin lesion detection and analysis.